garrandall/popular-music-data/tracks/you-are-the-one-sugar-bears.md

 You brighten up the world with everything you do.
 Baby, you're my morning sun
 You are the one.
-Oooh baby, you're my morning sun
+Oh baby, you're my morning sun
 You are the one.

 Ever since I can remember